mverleg/tilde/src/parse/README.md

 ## Multiple formats

-Tilde has 256 input tokens, in order to make maximum use of bytes.
+Tilde has 16 characters, so that two of them fit into a byte, in order to make maximum use of bytes.
 These can be stored in two ways, which map one-to-one:

 * Actual bytes.
 There really is 1 byte per token and size is minimized, but it is unreadable in most programs.